MultiSafepay/docs/content/faq/getting-started/onboarding-new-merchants.md

 * Minimum order value
 * Average order value
 * Maximum order value
-* annual turnover in credit card transactions.
+* Annual turnover in credit card transactions

 **Note:** Requests to process credit cards may be denied, e.g. if a particular product is not allowed by the processing bank.